 Virginia began observing Lee's birthday on January 19 in 1889.
 Jackson's remembrance was added to the holiday in 1904.
 Martin Luther King Day became a federal holiday on January 15 in 1983, which was close to Lee-Jackson Day.
 The days were combined in Virginia (known then as Lee-Jackson-King Day) until 2000 when they became separate holidays.
 It was arranged so that Lee-Jackson Day was to be held on the Friday before Martin Luther King Day.

 Various monuments and memorials are dedicated to Robert E Lee and Thomas “Stonewall” Jackson.
-One of the most famous monuments of General Lee is a 60-foot (18-meter) statue of his likeness in New Orleans.
+However, one of the most famous monuments to General Lee, a 60-foot (18-meter) statue of his likeness in New Orleans, was removed in 2017.
 West Virginia’s Stonewall Jackson State Park is named after Jackson.
-Both Lee and Jackson have been characterized in novels, television series, movies and comic books.
+Both Lee and Jackson have been characterized in novels, television series, movies, and comic books.

 Lee Jackson Day Observances